isandeepbansal/javascript/README.md

-# JavaScript
+## What is JavaScript

-- JavaScript is a **synchronous single threaded language**.
+- JavaScript is a **synchronous, single threaded language**.
 - JavaScript is a **Dynamic typed language**.
 - JavaScript has **first class function**.

-Function can be treated like any other variable.
-Example: Function can be passed as an argument to other functions, can be returned by another function and can be assigned as value to variable.
+👉 **First class function** means function is just like any other variable: can be passed as argument, return by another function and can be assign as a value to a variable.

-### ECMAScript
+## ECMAScript and JavaScript

 ECMAScript is a specification, JavaScript is programming language that confirms to this specification.
 The first version of ECMAScript was released in 1997.